phoenixframework/phoenix/DD_Plug.md

 end
 ```

-By replacing the nested blocks of code with a flattened series of plug transformations, we were able to take almost the identical code and make it much more composable, clear, and resuable.
+By replacing the nested blocks of code with a flattened series of plug transformations, we are able to achieve the same functionality in a much more composable, clear, and reusable way.

-Now, let's look at the other flavor plugs come in: Module Plugs.
+Now let's look at the other flavor plugs come in, module plugs.

 ### Module Plugs

-Module plugs are another type of Plug that lets you group a connection transformation into a module.
+Module plugs are another type of Plug that let us define a connection transformation in a module.
 The module only needs to implement two functions:

-- `init/1` initializes any arguments or options passed to be pased to call/2
+- `init/1` which initializes any arguments or options passed to be pased to call/2
-- `call/2` carries out the connectiont transformation. `call/2` is just a function plug that we saw earlier
+- `call/2` which carries out the connection transformation. `call/2` is just a function plug that we saw earlier

-To see this in action, lets write a Module Plug that that puts the `:locale` assign into the connectiona assigns for downstream use in other plugs, the controller actions, and our views.
+To see this in action, lets write a module plug that that puts the `:locale` key and value into the connection assign for downstream use in other plugs, controller actions, and our views.

 ```elixir
 defmodule HelloPhoenix.Plugs.Locale
   import Plug.Conn

   @locales ["en", "fr", "de"]

   def init(default), do: default

   def call(%Plug.Conn{params: %{"locale" => loc}}, _default) when loc in @locales